ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ###### 10.9.1.2.4 Interfaces and Objects Implementing Interfaces

-Due to [a limitation](https://github.com/ballerina-platform/ballerina-lang/issues/43151) in the jBallerina runtime, the field complexity value of an interface or an object implementing an interface cannot be overriden.
+Due to [a limitation](https://github.com/ballerina-platform/ballerina-lang/issues/43151) in the jBallerina runtime, the field complexity value of an interface or an object implementing an interface cannot be overridden.
 The field complexity value will always get the `defaultFieldComplexity` value set at the service level.
 This will be fixed in a future release.

 ###### 10.9.1.2.5 Introspection Query Complexities

 The introspection queries will have the `defaultFieldComplexity` per each field.
-This cannot be overriden.
+This cannot be overridden.

 > **Note:** When the maximum query complexity value is set to a lower value, tools such as GraphiQL may fail to generate the schema from a

 ##### 10.9.1.3 Response for Invalid Document with Exceeding Max Query Complexity